olivierphi/devblog/docs/2022/07-10---choosing-a-tech-stack-for-my-card-game-platform.md

 Let's check their pros and cons for this card game :material-cards-playing: platform project I want to start building...

-Note that these bullets points are strictly subjective and personal - I think that all these stacks are perfectly good and valid, and choosing one or another is always a good option anyhow! :slightly_smiling_face:
+Note that these bullets points are strictly subjective and personal - I think that all these stacks are perfectly good and valid, and choosing one or another is always a good option anyhow! :slight_smile:

 ### Next.js